rdkcentral/Lightning/docs/RemoteControl/KeyHandling.md

 1. Search the focus path *top-down* for a component that contains a `_capture{Keyname}()` or `_captureKey()` method..
 2. If no capture handler was found, search *bottom-up* for a component that contains a `_handle{Keyname}()` or `_handleKey()` method.

-If a key handler returns 'false', propagation is not stopped and the next component is allowed to handle the key event.
+If a key handler returns `false`, propagation is not stopped and the next component is allowed to handle the key event.

 ## Key Mapping